potassco/clorm/docs/clorm/api.rst

 Integration with the Solver
 ---------------------------

+Clorm provides some helper functions to get clorm facts into and out of the solver (ie a `clingo.Control` object).

+.. autofunction:: clorm.control_add_facts

+.. autofunction:: clorm.symbolic_atoms_to_facts

+.. autofunction:: clorm.unify

-To simplify the interaction with the Clingo solver, Clorm provides a ``clingo`` replacement module that offers better integration with Clorm facts and fact bases.
+To further simplify the interaction with the solver, Clorm provides a ``clingo`` replacement module that offers better integration with Clorm facts and fact bases.
 This module simply wraps and extends a few key Clingo classes.